 Meanwhile, many longtime 49ers fans have expressed an unfavorable view of Levi’s Stadium when compared with its predecessor, Candlestick Park, citing problems such as a corporate atmosphere and ticketing and tailgating restrictions.

-For the visitor, it’s best to focus on what Levi’s Stadium can offer to the fan, the most prominent being its embrace of technology.
+For the visitor, it’s best to focus on what Levi’s Stadium can offer to the fan during events, the most prominent being its embrace of technology.
 Fans can download an app to order food items (which can then be delivered to their seat for a small fee), find a parking space and keep track of game stats; it was one of the first venues to offer wi-fi throughout the stadium and cardless pay options; and the in-stadium museum features augmented reality and other high-tech exhibits.

-The stadium’s concessions options are varied and plentiful, especially on the main concourse (300) level, with stands *everywhere*.
 That Bay Area arena food staple, garlic fries, is readily available, as are decidedly California/West Coast items such as clam chowder, poke nachos, vegan hot dogs, curry bowls and even hummus.

 San Francisco 49ers